What do you need?

 -Flies, leader, tippet, etc.

 -Lunch!
-Each outing comes with a premium picnic.
+Each Newbie Day Out and Full-Day Guide Trip comes with a premium picnic.
 Lunch examples include pulled pork sandwiches, river chili, and so on.

-• Please let me know prior to any allergies or dietary restrictions.
+• Please let us know prior to your trip of any allergies or dietary restrictions.

 -Water and snacks.

-• Please let me know prior to any allergies or dietary restrictions.
+• Please let us know prior to any allergies or dietary restrictions.

 -Good conversation, good scenery, and good fishin.